We Help the Disabled Get the Individual and Group Disability Insurance Benefits they Deserve

 - Supplemental income if you are able to work part-time

 In other words, if you receive $4,000 in long-term disability benefits for 10 months, and your policy pays you $40,000.
-Most insurance carries reserve the right to be “reimbursed” for money if you receive compensation for your lost wages from another source, such as a lawsuit.
+Most insurance carriers reserve the right to be “reimbursed” for money if you receive compensation for your lost wages from another source, such as a lawsuit.
 If a car accident caused your injuries, and you recovered $100,000 in a personal injury lawsuit, you will likely have to pay the $40,000 back to your disability insurance company so you don’t receive a double recovery.

 You should also prepare for your disability carrier’s requirement that you apply for Social Security Disability and perfect all appeals.
 Even if you don’t qualify, your long-term disability carrier may cut off your group benefits if you refuse to apply or appeal.